What is Spiritual Direction?

 Where do we meet?

 I meet with people at St. Paul the Apostle Catholic Church in Houston, Texas, which is across the street from NASA’s Johnson Space Center.
-I am also available via Skype and FaceTime.
+I am also available via Zoom, Skype, or FaceTime.

 When do we meet?

 Sessions are generally scheduled every four to six weeks.
 For some, every other month works best.
-I work from home as a freelance writer with a flexible schedule, and with the exception of school drop-off and pick-up, I am available to meet daytime or evening.
+I work as a part-time high school teacher and part-time a freelance writer with a semi-flexible schedule.
+In general, I am available to meet daytime or evening, but the specifics of my availability will depend upon the school year calendar.

 Is there a fee for Spiritual Direction?